ncuskey/FWG5/fantasy-world-generator/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is open source and available under the MIT License.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Original algorithm inspiration from [JSFiddle by byzeyLaa](https://jsfiddle.net/byzeyLaa/)
+- Original algorithm inspiration from JSFiddle by byzeyLaa
 - D3.js community for excellent documentation and examples
 - React team for the amazing framework

-## 📈 Version History

-- **v0.5**: Initial release with core world generation features
-  - Procedural terrain generation
-  - Interactive height map creation
-  - Coastline detection and rendering
-  - Real-time parameter adjustment
-  - Zoom and pan functionality

----

-**Fantasy World Generator 0.5** - Create your own procedural fantasy worlds!